RAU

 Short description

-The goal is to determine concentrations of airborne tire abrasion particles at the locations of WP 3.3 with the aid of mobile air sampling units (MVS - Medium Volume Sampler).
-The air measurements shall serve as a benchmark, therefore only random samples are planned.
-As part of the site selection for the road run-off drain sampling, the possibility to use existing infrastructures for fine dust measurements will also be checked.
+The goal was to determine concentrations of airborne tire abrasion particles at the locations of WP 3.3 with the aid of mobile air sampling units (MVS - Medium Volume Sampler).
+The air measurements served as a benchmark, therefore only random samples were planned.
+As part of the site selection for the road run-off drain sampling, the possibility to use existing infrastructures for fine dust measurements were checked.

 WP 4.1 Street cleaning analysis